By Jeff Blakley

 The switchboard for Frazeur’s People’s Telephone Line was in his house on Waldin Drive when he owned the company.
 Where it was moved to after he sold his interest in the company is unknown.

-Untangling the account about telephone service in the Homestead area that appeared in Taylor’s book required many hours of research but the true story is finally known.
 J. U. Free and W. A. Frazeur were both ambitious entrepreneurs and were involved in many ventures.
-The switchboard for the company Free was a part of was in his store, not J. D. Redd’s store.
-The company’s name was the Dade County Telephone Company, not the People’s Telephone Company.
-Free did not purchase Frazeur’s lines.
-Frazeur did not work for the Dade County Telephone Company.
-Free did not found the company.
-Many other people played a role in the telephone company Free was a part of.
+The switchboard for the company Free was a part of was in his store in the building later owned by J. D. Redd.
+Free’s company’s name was the Dade County Telephone Company.
+Free did not purchase Frazeur’s lines to establish his company and Walter Frazeur did not work for the Dade County Telephone Company.
+Many people played a role in the telephone company Free was a part of.
 In future posts, I’ll try to provide more detail about the people involved in the founding of the Dade County Telephone Company in Homestead.